truera/trulens/src/external/README.md

   - `NeMo.select_context()` -- outputs the selector for the retrieved context from the app's internal `search_relevant_chunks` method.

-For ease of switching between frameworks, the select_context shortcut is also available from the trulens_eval.app.App.
+For ease of switching between frameworks, the select_context shortcut is also available from the trulens.core.app.App.

 ```python
 from trulens.core.app import App